 The Denver Police Academy uses Cross fit as the fitness training platform and has designed a fitness guide to help applicants prepare 3-4 months in advance of an academy start.

-Minimum of two years patrol experience to qualify for lateral status.
+Minimum of two years patrol experience at the time of application to qualify for lateral status.

 Receive lateral pay while you attend the Academy